GarnetSunset/Haircuttery/readme.md

 ## Windows Users:

 Just drag the file you would like to work on into "DropOnMe.bat."
-You'll be asked to choose a site to scrape.
+You'll be asked to choose a site to scrape, or type "A" to do an all in one scrape and bundle operation with the important info seperated.

 ## Linux/Mac Users